ESLint Config Generator for UI Projects

 React

-• JSX runtime support (plugin:react/jsx-runtime) removes need for import React
+• JSX runtime support removes the need for import React

 • React Hooks rules enforce hooks best practices